mhimavamshi/basichttpserver/README.md

 # basichttpserver
 a basic http server

-this program acts as a HTTP server and serves a static html file to the client at a route
+this program acts as a HTTP server and serves a static files to the client

 for now:
 - index.html at route '/' for HTTP GET request